ushaan01/Facebook-Login-Functionality-Manual-Testing-JIRA-Report/README.md

 Test Case Title: Login Failed with Valid Credentials

 Description:
-           Click on login
+           Click on login,
-           Enter valid email and password
+           Enter valid email and password,
-           Click on submit
+           Click on submit,
            Observe login result

 Expected Result: Login should be successful